 Todung Mulya Lubis

-Todung graduated with a Sarjana Hukum (SH) from the Faculty of Law, University of Indonesia in 1974.
-He earned an LL.M. from the University of California, Berkeley in 1978 and a second LL.M. from Harvard Law School in 1987.
-He received his Doctor of Juridical Science (J.S.D.) from the University of California, Berkeley in 1990 and completed specialised studies at the Institute of American and International Law in Dallas in 1977.
-He is fluent in Bahasa Indonesia and English.
+An exceptional intellectual, Todung graduated with a Sarjana Hukum from the Faculty of Law, University of Indonesia in 1974.
+He earned a Masters of Law from the University of California, Berkeley in 1978 and a second LL.M. from Harvard Law School in 1987.
+He received his Doctor of Juridical Science from the University of California, Berkeley in 1990 and completed specialised studies at the Institute of American and International Law in Dallas in 1977.
+A dedicated academic, he lectures on law-related subjects at several leading universities, including the Faculty of Law and Faculty of Economics at the University of Indonesia, Atmajaya University, and the University of North Sumatra.
+He is a frequent speaker at national and international conferences on law, governance, and human rights.

 Todung is also deeply engaged in civil society and public service.
 He served as Indonesia’s Ambassador to Norway and Iceland from 2018 to 2023.
 He currently serves as Chairman of the Indonesian International Crisis Group and Chairman of the Executive Board of Transparency International Indonesia, and holds trustee, founding, or advisory positions with various organisations focused on legal aid, electoral reform, human rights, anti-corruption, and conservation.
-He is a panel arbitrator at the Indonesian National Board of Arbitration (BANI) and the International Chamber of Commerce (ICC) in Paris.
-He is also a licensed Receiver and Administrator as well as a Registered Patent Consultant.
+He is a panel arbitrator at the Indonesian National Board of Arbitration and the International Chamber of Commerce in Paris.
+He is a licensed Receiver and Administrator as well as a Registered Patent Consultant.